-The annual CW TEC provides a vibrant and dynamic form for harnessing knowledge, driving lively debate and networking at a senior level.
-It offers a more low-level, technical and focused agenda than the International Conference, exploring an emerging problem space that the CW community has highlighted as being particularly worthy of debate.
+The annual CW TEC provides a dynamic forum for harnessing knowledge, driving lively debate and networking at a senior level.
+It offers a more technical and focused agenda than the International Conference, exploring an emerging problem space that the CW community has highlighted as being particularly worthy of debate.
 Past event topics have included quantum computing and the impact on spectral value of mobile, satellite, TV, IoT and wearable technologies.
 The conference format and agenda is driven by the CW membership.

 Speaking and exhibiting opportunities are available.
 Contact email@example.com for more details.